pluggdapps/pagd/docs/index.rst

 - sub-commands are plugins and can be extended by implementing pagd.interfaces.ICommand interface.
+- web-site templates can be designed using `tayra template`_.
+  - experimental feature is available for mako and jinja2.
+If face problems with these templates, kindly let us know.
 - to use pagd as python library, refer to ``script.py`` module under pagd package.
+- integration with disqus commenting system.
+Comments will be stored in disqus' server.
+- reStructuredText directive for code syntax highlighting.
 - only part that cannot be configured, constumized or entirely replaced, is the name of the tool ;)

 - **License:** `GPLv3 license`_
 - **Requires:** Linux, Python-3.x, Pluggdapps.